 Q: Can you recommend any good cookware/knives/cutting boards/etc?

-A: You can find all of my used, tried and true product recommendations in my Amazon Storefront.
+A: I’ve listed everything I use in my own kitchen called Cooking Essentials where you can find all of my used, tried, and true equipment.
+I’ve also gathered most things in my Amazon Storefront.
 I get a lil’ money off the top each time you purchase something from there (it does not cost you more) so thank you if you do decide to pick up something.

 Q: How did you learn to cook?
 Do you have any tips for beginners?